StrawChannel95/apocalyptic-wonderland.github.io/README.md

 Wabbajack is an automated mod list installer that works by scanning the [META files](https://wiki.wabbajack.org/modlist_author_documentation/Meta%20Files.html) of MO2 Downloads so that it can download the mods on the user's device without redistributing any assets of said mods.
 This is needed because in the world of Bethesda modding, no clear permissions have been set for mods, each mod can have radically different permissions.
 That's why things like modpacks, or modlists, as we call them, didn't come until later down the line.

 # Old Old World Features
+>[!CAUTION]
+>**Trigger Warning:**
+>
+>Some of the content in Old Old World contains difficult and distressing psychosocial topics, including self-abuse, self-destructive behavior and thought, suicidal ideation, sexual assault, and distressing screams.
+Proceed with caution.

 - A robust assortment of utilities, frameworks, fixes, and quality of life improvements.
 - Carefully crafted settings for every single mod inclusion.